Deadly gun attack in eastern Ukraine shakes fragile Geneva accord

 Soon after, Moscow used its military to back separatists in Ukraine's Crimea, before Putin signed a document annexing the peninsula.
 The United States and European Union responded by slapping sanctions on Russian officials.

-The crisis has now shifted to the east of Ukraine, where armed groups of pro-Russian separatists have seized public buildings, saying they reject Kiev's rule.
-Adding to the tension, Russia has deployed extra troops on the border with Ukraine.
+A local media report that in Yenakievo, Yanukovich's home town outside Donetsk, separatists had left the town hall they had occupied for a week prompted the U.S. ambassador to Ukraine to speak of "progress".
+But a Reuters correspondent later found the building flying the flag of the separatist Donetsk Republic.

+One activist there said they had not ended the occupation.
+Local police were in position outside the town hall.

-Russia says it is not interfering in Ukraine, but that it has an obligation to protect the Russian-speaking community in the east from the rulers in Kiev, who it says are illegitimate, have ties to the far-right, and discriminate against ethnic Russians.
+Russia, which has deployed extra troops on the border with Ukraine, says it is not interfering but has an obligation to protect the Russian-speaking community in the east from the rulers in Kiev, who it says are illegitimate, have ties to the far right, and discriminate against ethnic Russians.

-A senior mediator with the Organisation for Security and Cooperation in Europe (OSCE) set off for eastern Ukraine on Saturday to try to persuade pro-Russian groups to lay down their arms, in line with the Geneva accord.

-After a meeting on Saturday in the Ukrainian capital, Swiss envoy Christian Schoenenberger, whose country is chair of the OSCE, said its monitors had spoken to several activists occupying public buildings.
+"This will take time," German diplomat Klaus Zillikens told Russia's Ekho Moskvy radio station.
+"Of course, the ideal outcome for everyone would be if all sides agreed and straight away said: 'OK, let's implement the agreement'.
+But it won't be like that.
+And we can see that already."

 GOODWILL GESTURE

-The Ukrainian foreign ministry had promised that, as a gesture of goodwill for the Easter holiday, it would suspend the active phase of an operation it had launched to re-assert its authority in the east of the country.
+The Ukrainian Foreign Ministry had promised that, as a gesture of goodwill for the Easter holiday, it would suspend the "active phase" of an operation it had launched to reassert its authority in the east of the country - although in truth there had been little sign of its limited forces making much impression.

-In another sign of reconciliation, the Interior Ministry issued an Easter message which asked members of the ministry's disbanded Berkut unit to help defend Ukraine's unity.
+In another sign of reconciliation, the Interior Ministry issued an Easter message that asked members of the ministry's disbanded Berkut unit to help defend Ukraine's unity.

 In the days when Yanukovich was clinging to power in Kiev, Berkut members are alleged to have been responsible for shooting dead dozens of protesters.
 Their unit was disbanded, and some of them have joined the pro-Russian separatists.

-They want guarantees that they will be given a large degree of autonomy from Kiev and that protections of their rights will be enshrined in a new constitution.
+The eastern activists want guarantees they will be given a large degree of autonomy from Kiev and that protections of Russian-language rights will be enshrined in a new constitution.
+The acting president, Turchinov, repeated his assurances on Sunday that power could be devolved within months.

-At Easter church services in Kiev and in Moscow, senior clergymen issued sharply contrasting appeals for peace.

-"In these Easter days our prayers to God are for the people of Ukraine, for a reconciliation of enmity, for an end of violence, for people's love for each other, so that they should not be divided," Patriarch Krill, head of the Russian Orthodox Church, said in a recorded video message.
+"In these Easter days, our prayers to God are for the people of Ukraine, for a reconciliation of enmity, for an end of violence, for people's love for each other, so that they should not be divided," Patriarch Kirill, head of the Russian Orthodox Church, said in a recorded video message.

-In his Easter message, Patriarch Filaret, head of Ukraine's Orthodox Church, condemned what he described as Russia's aggression against his country.

-"God cannot be on the side of evil, so the enemy of the Ukrainian people is condemned to defeat," he said.
-"Lord, help us resurrect Ukraine."

-(Additional reporting by Richard Balmforth and Natalia Zinets in Kiev and Dmitry Madrosky in Slaviansk, Ukraine; Writing by Christian Lowe, Richard Balmforth and Alastair Macdonald; Editing by Philippa Fletcher)
+(Additional reporting by Richard Balmforth, Natalia Zinets and Alastair Macdonald in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk, Conor Humphries and Christian Lowe in Moscow, and Jeff Mason in Washington; Writing by Christian Lowe and Richard Balmforth; Editing by Philippa Fletcher, Anna Willard and Peter Cooney)